akofman/cordova-plugin-notificationcenter/README.md

 [![NPM](https://nodei.co/npm/cordova-plugin-notificationcenter.png?downloads=true&downloadRank=true&stars=true)](https://nodei.co/npm/cordova-plugin-notificationcenter/)

 [Cordova plugin](https://www.npmjs.com/package/cordova-plugin-notificationcenter)
-> Bridge between iOS NSNotificationCenter and JavaScript.
+> Bridge between iOS [NSNotificationCenter](https://developer.apple.com/library/ios/documentation/Cocoa/Reference/Foundation/Classes/NSNotificationCenter_Class/) and JavaScript.

-> There are tons of notifications that get posted by various components in the iOS SDK.
+> There are tons of native notifications broadcasted by various components from the iOS SDK.
-Sometimes it can be useful to observe these native notifications in JavaScript.
+Sometimes it can be useful to observe them from the JavaScript side.

+> :warning: This plugin does not handle pushNotifications or localNotifications.
+This is not the purpose.

 ## Usage